 Like many of these issues, a wide range of things could be to blame.
 Ultimately, though, whether your problem is a broken blower fan or a broken unit altogether, this sign still points to the fact that your unit needs assistance.

 As you can see, your heating unit will often let you know when there’s a problem.
 The key is just to be alert and aware.
 That way, you can take care of issues before they have the chance to do long-term damage to your unit.

-If you’re in need of knowledgeable professionals who can help you with your heating issues without charging you a fortune, be sure to contact HELP Plumbing, Heating, Cooling and Electric.
+If you’re in need of knowledgeable professionals who can help you with your heating issues without charging you a fortune, be sure to contact HELP Plumbing, Heating, Cooling and Drains.